-History of Sake Production
+The History of Sake Production

-Sake Making Process
+The Sake Making Process

-Since sake is made from rice, there are special varieties of rice that are grown specifically for sake making called shuzo-kotekimai.
-The rice they use is white, polished rice.
+Special varieties of rice called shuzo-kotekimai are grown specifically for sake making, and the rice used for sake making is white, polished rice.
 Polishing the rice is important because it removes the outer layer of the rice (bran) to remove any excess proteins and oils and develop its own special aroma.
-The degree of polish also determines the quality of the sake.
-Normal table rice is 10% polished but sake rice is usually 30% polished.
+Since the rice contains protein, koji is used to break down that protein into amino acids and peptides, which provide umami(旨味), taste.
+The degree of polish also determines the quality of the sake, and the highest quality sake is made with rice polished to 50% or more.
+Normal table rice is 10% polished, but sake rice is usually 30% polished.
 Special refined rice wines (daiginjo-shu) are polished 50% or more before being fermented.
 Some of the finest daiginjo-shu is made with 70% polished rice.

 Koji is made by cooling down the steamed rice and bringing it to a koji room where the rice is spread out on a long table called the toko.
-The spores of the koji (Aspergillus oryzae) fungus are then spread over the rice.
-The rice is then mixed together with the koji and covered in a cloth to keep the temperature and humidity constant.
+The spores of the koji (Aspergillus oryzae) fungus are then spread over the rice, mixed together, and covered in a cloth to keep the temperature and humidity constant.
 The koji will produce heat from its metabolism so the mass is spread out again to regulate the temperature.
-White areas then form over the rice grains called haze which are areas of koji growth and it completely covers the grains after two days.
-The koji mold produces enzymes which are a key component in the fermentation process to produce starch from the rice into sugar.
+White areas then form over the rice grains called haze, which are areas of koji growth, and it completely covers the grains after two days.
+The koji mold produces enzymes, which are a key component in the fermentation process to produce starch from the rice into sugar.
 The addition of yeast then makes it possible to convert the sugar into alcohol.